livegnik/2way-design/2WAY High-Level Design.md

 In this JSON structure:
 - `object` indicates that this is an Attribute.
 - `action` describes the interaction with the object (`new`, `edit`, or `delete`).
-- `signer` refers to the record ID that stores the public key (pubkey) of the user creating the Attribute.
+- `signer` refers to the record ID of the Attribute that stores the public key (pubkey) of the user creating the Attribute.
 0 = self, for "pubkey" Attributes.
 - `app_id` signifies the hashed application identifier to ensure uniqueness and prevent naming collisions.
 - `type` and `value` define the key-value pair of the Attribute.
 - `vote` is a boolean value indicating the object's relevance (`1` for relevant, `0` for irrelevant).